vmware/terraform-provider-vra/website/docs/d/vra_zone.html.markdown

 # Data Source: vra_zone
 ## Example Usages
 This is an example of how to create a zone data source.
-THIS IS A TEST.
+THIS IS TEST2.

 ```hcl
 data "vra_zone" "test-zone" {